-Now don’t get me wrong, I honestly believe in the value of formal shots (I really do).
+Now don't get me wrong, it's not that I have anything against formal shots (I really don't).
 And I definitely do them.
 But your wedding is a celebration, not a photo shoot.
 And formal photos take A LONG time (sometimes over an hour).
-So, if you really do want candid images, my advice is to keep your formal photo list short and sweet (we’re talking 10-15 shots and ideally no more than 4-5 people in a group).
-This ensures you cover off the most important people in your wedding party.
+So, if you really do want candid images, my advice is to keep your formal photo list short and sweet (we're talking 10-15 shots and ideally no more than 4-5 people in a group).
+This ensures you cover all of the most important people in your wedding party.
 And then get back to enjoying your big day.

 I'm a visual person (I'd be in the wrong line of work if I wasn't) so I get that a picture is sometimes the best way of articulating what you want.
 Especially when it comes to your wedding photography.

 So I'm all for couples sending me images as a point of reference.
 But, I advise limiting this to five photos only.
 For the pure and simple fact that 5 images tells me what it is you REALLY LOVE.
 Not just like.
 Or kind of like.
 Or possibly might like.
 But actually LOVE with all your heart.